Arms of British Infantry Rank and File, 1768-1784:

 light infantry soldier accoutrements provided by the colonels of regiments were to consist of "a small cartridge

-box to contain 9 rounds in one row, to be worn before with a belt of tanned leather round the waist,"
+box to contain 9 rounds in one row, to be worn before with a belt of tanned leather round the waist," and a

 powder horn and leather ball-bag for "running ball" firing.
 Of course, both cartridge boxes could not be worn